I'm Jenny Jones and I'm a natural energy (or spiritual)

 soul on the planet.

-Howard has reviewed over 200 books for Amazon on Science,
+Howard also reviewed over 200 books for Amazon on Science, Religion and Spirituality.

 |Love and blessings.